State of Agent Discovery

 Analysis: What This Means

-With 97M monthly SDK downloads, MCP has become the de facto standard for connecting AI models to tools.
-But MCP does not solve agent-to-agent discovery — it connects models to servers, not agents to agents.
+With 97M monthly SDK downloads and 18,695+ servers on mcp.so alone, MCP is the de facto standard for connecting AI models to tools.
+MCP Server Cards (SEP-1649) are in active spec work to add capability advertisement.
+But MCP still does not solve agent-to-agent discovery.

 Cross-protocol aggregation is uncontested

 No tool searches across all registries simultaneously.
-No protocol bridges exist between MCP and A2A.
+No protocol bridges exist between MCP, A2A, ARDP, and ANS.
 The meta-layer — a search engine that spans all registries and protocols — is completely unoccupied territory.

 Build for the multi-protocol future